RapidRiverSoftware/rapidriversoftware.github.io/README.md

 ### Creating a blog post:

-1. Copy an existing post in the `blog/_posts` directory, edit the file name and "front matter" accordingly.
+1. Copy an existing post in the `blog/_posts` directory, edit the file name and "front matter" accordingly
-2. Get your markdown on.
+2. Get your markdown on
-3. Review in the browser when done writing.
+3. Review in the browser when done writing
-4. Open a PR.
+4. Open a PR and request a review

 ### Syntax highlighting for your code